Apostles and underdeacons

 There is only one instance in the whole Bible where Apostle is spelled with a capital “A”:

 Hebrews 3:1 Wherefore, holy brethren, partakers of the heavenly calling, consider the Apostle and High Priest of our profession, Christ Jesus

-The Apostle and High Priest is not a church or some mere mortal thousands of years later, this title belongs only to Jesus the Christ.
+The Apostle and High Priest is not a church or some mere mortal thousands of years later, but the one and only Jesus the Christ (1 Timothy 2:5).